jarrodharvey/Small-Server-Fixity-Checker/README.md

 This script is intended for use with Archivematica, when Amazon S3 is set as the storage space.

-To run a fixity check, the storage service needs to first download the AIP from S3 before it can begin scanning.
-This AIP is downloaded to /var/archivematica/storage_service.
+To run a fixity check, the storage service needs to first download an AIP from S3 before it can begin scanning.
+This AIP is then downloaded to /var/archivematica/storage_service.

 If there are 10TB worth of AIPs in S3, and only 220GB available on the server, then this may create a problem.
 The command "fixity scanall" will attempt to download 10TB worth of AIPs to a 220GB server!

-This script acts similarly to fixity scanall, but it deletes each AIP from /var/archivematica/storage_servive after it is scanned rather than leaving them in place to accumulate.
+This script acts similarly to fixity scanall, but it scans and then deletes each AIP *one at a time* from /var/archivematica/storage_servive.

 ### Installation ###